ravindray952/keys-shortcut/README.md

 li - listitem                                                                                                                                       <br/>
 td - used for data (means normal hi text dega jbki (th)   lga dene se heading me covert ho jayega normal se                                            <br/>
 th - use for heading

+when you want to iamge url then use dummy url from   lorem ipsum w website